costarc/MSXPi/README.md

  Note: The first reboot may take longer than 3 minutes, because Raspbian will expand the filesystem in the SD and initialize the Linux system - following reboots will be faster)

-In case you need very detailed instructions, please read  "Tutorial - Setup Raspberry Pi for MSXPi the Easy Way - Using the MSXPi Pre-Installed Image.pdf", in https://github.com/costarc/MSXPi/tree/master/documents.
+In case you need very detailed instructions, please read  "Tutorial - Setup Raspberry Pi for MSXPi the Easy Way - Using the MSXPi Pre-Installed Image.pdf", in https://github.com/costarc/MSXPi/tree/master/documents (Portuguese version also available).

 Prepare Raspberry Pi Using a Fresh Raspbian Image